fbpx

 Ingredients

-• 1 tsp green tea matcha powder
+• 1 teaspoon green tea matcha powder

 • 1 cup plant milk (250 ml)

-• 1 tbsp sugar-free vanilla syrup
+• 1 tablespoon sugar-free vanilla syrup

 Instructions